Spartek-Edge-Labs/cattledrive/k8s/readme.md

 ## Assumptions/requirements
 The resources make a couple of assumptions:
 1. You have a working Kubernetes cluster, kubectl installed, and can run kubectl commands against the cluster.
 2. You have a StorageClass with at least 100GB of storage.
-You can adjust the size of the PVC in `cattledrive.yaml` if needed.
+You can adjust the size of the PVC in `cattledrive.yaml` as needed.
 3. You have a functioning Ingress Controller

 ## Installation